 Additionally, the Code covers some information on safety inside the station.
-All conductors inside the building must be

 How Safe are Outlet Strips?

 CAUTION: The switch in outlet strips is generally not rated for repetitive load break duty.
 Early failure and fire hazard may result from using these devices to switch loads.
 Misapplications are common (another bit of bad technique that has evolved from the use of personal computers), and manufacturers are all too willing to accommodate the market with marginal products that are "cheap."